JustBroch/chef-de-cuisine/model/adrs/1-tech-stack-choice.md

-# 1. Title: Selection of Technology Stack
+# 1. Selection of Technology Stack

 Date: 2025-05-13

-## Status

-Accepted
+Status: Accepted

 ## Summary

 We decided to use the following technologies for this project:
-1. Frontend - React
+1. Frontend - React, TypeScript
 2. Backend - Python, Flask
 3. Database - PostgreSQL